 Medicare Advantage (Part C), a privately offered alternative to Original Medicare (Parts A and B), has grown in popularity over the years.
 Despite the growing popularity of Medicare Advantage, some seniors face obstacles that prevent them from truly understanding how it works and who it benefits.
 Common mistakes about Medicare Advantage include misunderstanding its differences from Original Medicare, getting it confused with other forms of private Medicare insurance (like Medigap or Part D), or not understanding how to look up or evaluate plans.

 Several types of Medicare Advantage Plans are available in Rhode Island.
-The following table lists the 10 most popular plans, along with information on plan pricing and enrollment numbers.
-Because Medicare Advantage providers typically offer more than one plan, the enrollment numbers for each plan were combined to determine the total number of members for each provider in Rhode Island.
-The cost information is also presented as a range to account for price differences between plans.
-All cost and enrollment numbers were accurate as of April 2022, but any senior who needs the current data should visit Medicare.gov to learn more.
+The following table lists the eight most popular plans, including pricing and enrollment numbers.
+Medicare Advantage providers typically offer multiple policies.
+Therefore, the enrollment numbers were combined to determine the total membership for each provider in Rhode Island.
+The cost ranges account for price differences between plans.
+All cost and enrollment numbers were accurate as of July 2023, but any senior who needs the current data should visit Medicare.gov or the Centers for Medicare and Medicaid Services to learn more.

 Name